vedantvakharia/Jarvis/source/content/CIEF/Midnight's Children.md

 ### Book Three: 1965–1977

 #### The Indo-Pakistani War and Amnesia
-The general of pakistan was General Yahya Khan at that time.
+The general of Pakistan was General Yahya Khan at that time.
 Following India's military defeat to China, Saleem's entire family moves back to Pakistan.
 His younger sister, now a famous vocalist known as Jamila Singer, becomes a national icon.
 During the Indo-Pakistani War of 1965, Saleem's family—except for Jamila and himself—is killed in a bombing raid.
 During the attack, Saleem is hit on the head by his grandfather's silver spittoon, which causes him to lose his memory completely.

 #### The Bangladesh Liberation War
 Now an amnesiac, Saleem is reduced to a passive, animalistic state.
 His keen sense of smell makes him an excellent human tracker, and he is conscripted into the Pakistani army.
 Though he doesn't know how he ended up there, he suspects Jamila sent him as a form of punishment.
 As part of a tracking unit, he participates in the brutal military crackdown on the independence movement in what was then East Pakistan (now Bangladesh).
 After witnessing numerous atrocities, he deserts and flees into the Sundarbans jungle with three fellow soldiers.
 In the jungle, he regains his memories but cannot recall his own name.